USEPA/CMAQ/CCTM/docs/Release_Notes/Lightning_NOx.md

 ```

 ### 2. Lightning NOx from a 4-D file ###
-This option reads in NO defined as a rate of production (moles/sec) for each model layer at each timestep.
+This option reads in hourly lightning NO defined as a rate of production (moles/sec) at each grid cell for each model layer.

 Settings:
 ```